ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

   - The web operations team that is developing Playbooks in their own Git repository.

-  - The web applications team, that develops JSP web applications for Tomcat in their Git repository.
+  - The web applications team, that develops NodeJS web applications in their Git repository.

-When there is a new Tomcat server to deploy, two things need to happen:
+When there is a NodeJS application to deploy, two things need to happen:

-  - Tomcat needs to be installed, the firewall needs to be opened and Tomcat should get started.
+  - Apache needs to be installed and configured as a proxy and the firewall needs to be opened.

   - The most recent version of the web application needs to be deployed.

-To make things somewhat easier for you, everything needed already exists in a Github repository: Playbooks, JSP-files etc. You just need to glue it together.
+To make things somewhat easier for you, everything needed already exists in a Github repository: Playbooks, NodeJS-files etc. You just need to glue it together.

 > **Note**
 >
-> In this example we use two different branches of the same repository for the content of the separate teams.
-In reality the structure of your SCM repositories depends on a lot of factors and could be different.
+> In this example we use two different branches of the same repository to server the content of the separate teams.
+In reality the structure of your SCM repositories depends on a lot of factors and would likely be different.

 ## Set up Projects